serverless/serverless/README.md

 JAWS V1 (BETA)
 =================================

 **Daily Status Reports are available in the Road Map at the link below.
-Also, miss our breakout session @ RE:INVENT 2015?[watch it here](https://www.youtube.com/watch?v=D_U6luQ6I90&feature=youtu.be)**
+Also, miss our breakout session @ RE:INVENT 2015?
+[Watch it here](https://www.youtube.com/watch?v=D_U6luQ6I90&feature=youtu.be)**

 JAWS is a 100% free and open-source framework for building serverless applications (web, mobile, IoT) using Amazon Web Services' Lambda, API Gateway, and more.
 Lambda's event-driven model offers tremendous cost savings and colossal horizontal scaling ability.
 Now, JAWS helps you build and maintain entire event-driven/serverless applications using Lambda.